Caramel color

 Caramel color or caramel coloring is a water-soluble food coloring.
 It is made by heat treatment of carbohydrates (sugars), in general in the presence of acids, alkalis, or salts, in a process called caramelization.
 It is more fully oxidized than caramel candy, and has an odor of burnt sugar and a somewhat bitter taste.
 Its color ranges from pale yellow to amber to dark brown.

-Caramel color is one of the oldest and most widely used food colorings for enhancing naturally occurring colors, correcting natural variations in color, and replacing color that is lost to light degradation during food processing and storage.
-The use of caramel color as a food additive in the brewing industry in the 19th century is the first recorded instance of it being manufactured and used on a wide scale.
-Today, caramel color is found in many commercially produced foods and beverages, including batters, beer, brown bread, buns, chocolate, cookies, cough drops, spirits and liquor such as brandy, rum, and whisky, chocolate-flavored confectionery and coatings, custards, decorations, fillings and toppings, potato chips, dessert mixes, doughnuts, fish and shellfish spreads, frozen desserts, fruit preserves, glucose tablets, gravy, ice cream, pickles, sauces and dressings, soft drinks (especially colas), sweets, vinegar, and more.
-Caramel color is widely approved for use in food globally but application and use level restrictions vary by country.
+Caramel color is one of the oldest and most used food colorings for enhancing naturally occurring colors, correcting natural variations in color, and replacing color that is lost to light degradation during food processing and storage.
+The use of caramel color as a food additive in the brewing industry in the 19th century is the first recorded instance of its being manufactured and used on a wide scale.
+Caramel color is found in many commercially made foods and beverages, including batters, beer, brown bread, buns, chocolate, cookies, cough drops, spirits and liquor such as brandy, rum, and whisky, chocolate-flavored confectionery and coatings, custards, decorations, fillings and toppings, potato chips, dessert mixes, doughnuts, fish and shellfish spreads, frozen desserts, fruit preserves, glucose tablets, gravy, ice cream, pickles, sauces and dressings, soft drinks (especially colas), sweets, and vinegar.
+Caramel color is widely approved for use in food globally, but application and use level restrictions vary by country.

 Production

 Caramel color is manufactured by heating carbohydrates, either alone or in the presence of acids, alkalis, and/or salts.
 Caramel color is produced from commercially available nutritive sweeteners consisting of fructose, dextrose (glucose), invert sugar, sucrose, malt syrup, molasses, starch hydrolysates, and fractions thereof.
 The acids that may be used are sulfuric, sulfurous, phosphoric, acetic, and citric acids; the alkalis are ammonium, sodium, potassium, and calcium hydroxides; and the salts are ammonium, sodium, and potassium carbonate, bicarbonate, phosphate (including mono- and dibasic), sulfate, and bisulfite.
 Antifoaming agents, such as polyglycerol esters of fatty acids, may be used as processing aids during manufacture.
 Its color ranges from pale yellow to amber to dark brown.

-Caramel color molecules carry either a positive or a negative charge depending upon the reactants used in their manufacture.
+Caramel color molecules carry either positive or a negative charges depending upon the reactants used in their manufacture.
 Problems such as precipitation, flocculation, or migration can be eliminated with the use of a properly charged caramel color for the intended application.

 Classification

-Internationally, the United Nations Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA) recognizes four classes of caramel color, differing by the reactants used in their manufacture, each with its own INS and E number, listed in the table below.
+Internationally, the United Nation's Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA) recognizes four classes of caramel color, differing by the reactants used in their manufacture, each with its own INS and E number, listed in the table below.
 Each class consists of a variety of caramels with their own unique properties that make it suitable for use in specific foods and/or beverages.